 HOW DO I PREPARE THE WASTE MANAGEMENT PLAN?

-We highly encourage all applicants to start using the online system for Waste Management Plan processing, as the in-person Waste Management Plan servicing will be slowly phased out/reduced in the near future.
+We encourage all applicants to use the online system for Waste Management Plan processing, as the in-person Waste Management Plan servicing will be slowly phased out/reduced in the near future.

 ONLINE WASTE MANAGEMENT PLAN PROCESSING USING GREEN HALO

-The County recently launched an online system for processing your Waste Management Plan.
-Using this new online system, you may now submit and obtain approval of your Waste Management Plan, submit all supporting documentation, and track the information and documents that you submit, all from the convenience of your home or office, 24 hours a day.
+The County has an online system for processing your Waste Management Plan.
+Using this online system, you may now submit and obtain approval of your Waste Management Plan, submit all supporting documentation, and track the information and documents that you submit, all from the convenience of your home or office, 24 hours a day.
 To access the online system, please visit the San Mateo County Waste Tracking website.
-If you are a first time user, you will need to register to utilize this online system
+If you are a first time user, you will need to register to utilize this online system.
+You should have gotten an email from Green Halo when you applied for your permit.

 IN-PERSON WASTE MANAGEMENT PLAN SERVICING